grumat/glossy-msp430/GDB430/docs/TI-step-by-step.md

 This method just initializes system and creates a connection to the windows device.
 It also checks the firmware version.

-The method is not directly required fo the MSPBMP device.
+The method is not directly required fo the Glossy MSP430 device.

 # MSP430_SetTargetArchitecture

-This method is also not required by the MSPBMP, as it enables support for the MSP432.
+This method is also not required by the Glossy MSP430, as it enables support for the MSP432.

 # MSP430_FET_FwUpdate

-This method is not required by the MSPBMP, as it implements the firmware update for TI devices.
+This method is not required by the Glossy MSP430, as it implements the firmware update for TI devices.

 # MSP430_VCC

-This method is also not required by the MSPBMP.
+This method is also not required by the Glossy MSP430.

 # MSP430_Configure

-This method is sued to specify the device interface, such as JTAG SBW or automatic.
+This method is used to specify the device interface, such as JTAG SBW or automatic.
 Similar feature will be developed in the future, so this will not be covered now.